ItsODRJR/checkSeats/README.md

+# 📅 CheckSeats
-# 📅 CollegeScheduler Monitor (TAMU Class Checker Bot)
+An Automated CollegeScheduler Monitor & Class Swapper for Texas A&M University

 This is a desktop utility that monitors Texas A&M University’s **College Scheduler** and **automatically alerts or swaps courses** based on your configuration.
 Perfect for grabbing those hard-to-get class slots before anyone else does.